thepaperpilot/thepaperpilot.github.io/site/garden/police-abolition/index.md

 ## How to abolish police

 There are many ways to reduce the need of police until it's eventually zero.
 Immediately, perpetratore of victimless crimes should be let out of prison.
-You can also reduce most root causes of crime, rather than spending the money on incarcerating the perpetrators
+You can also reduce most root causes of crime, rather than spending the money on incarcerating the perpetrators.

 ### Crime reduction